The Memoirs of James Pinkney Pittman

 Pictures are available of James Pinkney Pittman and other of my ancestors.

 The following was brought by my father's first cousin, Roy Hodges, to the family gathering following my uncle's funeral in 1985.
-It was handwritten, and in pencil.
+It was handwritten on a steno pad, and in pencil.
 James Pinkney Pittman was the grandfather of my father, Victor Randolph Pittman, Jr.

 The handwritten text ended in mid-sentence on the last page of the steno pad.
 Obviously, there is or was at least one more steno pad like it that has been lost.